 Central Coast dog parks and dog off-leash areas

-Central Coast Council offer an extensive list of dog parks and designated off-leash areas all across the region.
-This includes some key dog parks located in Tuggerah Dog Park, Buff Point (Buff Point Oval) and Davistown (Illoura Reserve), which allow your furry friend to enjoy some fun in the sun off their leash in a wide-open space, some even with agility obstacles!
+There are an extensive list of dog parks and designated off-leash areas all across the region.
+This includes some key dog parks located in Tuggerah Dog Park, Buff Point (Buff Point Oval) and Davistown (From Mirren Avenue carpark to Pippi Point), which allow your furry friend to enjoy some fun in the sun off their leash in a wide-open space, some even with agility obstacles!

 Some lovely dog-friendly parks on the Central Coast to visit include: